dominikrys/schism/README.md

 [<ins>**Try it out online!**</ins>](http://dominikrys.com/schism/)

 Based heavily off Colin Eberhardt's [chasm](https://github.com/ColinEberhardt/chasm) language and [its corresponding blog post](https://blog.scottlogic.com/2019/05/17/webassembly-compiler.html).
+The project has been written using up-to-date versions of TypeScript and Node.js, unlike those used in the before mentioned blog post.

 The aim of this project was to learn about compilers and TypeScript.